-Exhibit Number Description 3.
-Amended and Restated Certificate of Incorporation of the Company (incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed with the Commission on November 4, 2016).
-3.: Amended and Restated Bylaws of the Company (incorporated by reference to Exhibit 3.4 to the Company's Current Report on Form 8-K filed with the Commission on August 27, 2018).
-10. 1 Credit Agreement dated as of March 8, 2018, by and among the Company, the borrowers party thereto, the guarantors party thereto, the Lenders party thereto, and KeyBank National Association, as administrative agent. (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 10-K filed with the Commission on March 8, 2018).
-10. Employment Agreement, dated as of March 1, 2013, by and between the Company and Kevin Longe (incorporated by reference to Exhibit 10.2 to the Company's Form 10-K filed with the Commission on March 14, 2013).
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed with the Commission on November 4, 2016).
+3.2 Amended and Restated Bylaws of the Company (incorporated by reference to Exhibit 3.4 to the Company's Current Report on Form 8-K filed with the Commission on August 27, 2018).
+4.1 Description of Common Stock 10.1 Credit Agreement dated as of March 8, 2018, by and among the Company, the borrowers party thereto, the guarantors party thereto, the Lenders party thereto, and KeyBank National Association, as administrative agent. (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 10-K filed with the Commission on March 8, 2018).
+10.6 Employment Agreement, dated as of March 1, 2013, by and between the Company and Kevin Longe (incorporated by reference to Exhibit 10.2 to the Company's Form 10-K filed with the Commission on March 14, 2013).